developerhub-io/wtd/v1.0/support-center/previewing-documentation.md

 ---
 type: page
-title: Previewing Documentation
+title: Preview Documentation
 listed: true
 slug: previewing-documentation
 description:
-index_title: Previewing Documentation
+index_title: Preview Documentation
 hidden:
 keywords:
 tags:
 ---

-%product% was designed to unify the view between the editor and the live version.
+%product% is designed to unify the view between the editor and the live version.

-There is no need to preview your documentation.
-The editor already is showing you the same view of how it will look to your documentation readers 😉
+You do not need to preview your documentation.
+The editor shows you your documentation in a rendered state so that when you edit then you can see how changes will look for your documentation users 🤯

 {% callout type="success" title="Woah!" %}
 What was I thinking before?!
 {% /callout %}

-If you are really keen on previewing it, then you can see it live by publishing it.
+If you still want to preview your documentation, then you can publish the documentation for a live view.

 ## URL Strategy

-The URL, which is the link you see in your browser, plays a crucial role in determining which project, version, and section (documentation or API reference) are currently being accessed.
-It specifies the exact resources the user wishes to view, allowing for a seamless navigation experience across different parts of the documentation.
+The URL, which is the link in the browser, indicates which project, version, and section (documentation or API reference) that your users are accessing.
+With an organized URL strategy, you provide a predictable navigation experience across different parts of the documentation for your users.

-Here is a summary of how we load resources using URLs:
+Here is a summary of how resources are loaded using URLs:

 {% table widths="388" %}
 | URL | Result |